travel guide

 • First aid kids

-• Phone, camera, charger, power bank, universal adopter, and any other electronic items you need (carrying a laptop for the trek is not recommended)
+• Phone, camera, charger, power bank, universal adapter, and any other electronic items you need (carrying a laptop for the trek is not recommended)

 Note: You won’t need climbing ropes, an ice axe, a Goretex jacket, or a sleeping mat.

 Insurance cost: Trekking to the remote mountains of Nepal comes with significant challenges.
 Although the Langtang trek difficulty is moderate, the risk of altitude sickness cannot be ignored.
 Also, there are chances of injury, theft, and unpredicted weather.
-Thus, you need to ensure that your travel insurance covers high-altitude rescue above 5000m.
-The Langtang trek cost of the insurance obviously depends on your nationality.
+Thus, you must ensure that your travel insurance covers high-altitude rescue above 5000m.
+The Langtang Trek insurance cost depends on your nationality.

 Wi-Fi in Langtang: All regions of Langtang are connected to wireless internet.
 Although the speed is not exactly impressive, you can still be in contact with your loved ones back home.
-Connecting Wi-Fi in your tea house costs USD 2 to USD 3.
-It’s also a big part of Langtang Gosaikunda Trek Cost.
+Connecting Wi-Fi in your tea house costs between USD 2 and USD 3.
+It’s also a big part of the Langtang Gosaikunda Trek Cost.

 Telephone in Langtang: NTC and Ncell networks are available in Langtang Village.
-You can ask your guide to get you a local SIM card that costs about a dollar.
+You can ask your guide for a local SIM card that costs about a dollar.
 Then, you can purchase the data package as per your needs.
 The 3G network is available in Syarubesi and Lama Hotel.
 About USD 50 of mobile data will be more than enough for the journey.

-Electricity/Charging in Langtang: In the lower region, charging ports are available in the room, and it’s free of charge.
-However, as you move to a higher elevation, you need to charge your phone in the reception area.
+Electricity/Charging in Langtang: In the lower region, charging ports are available in the room and are free of charge.
+However, you must set your phone in the reception area to move to a higher elevation.
 Charging a camera, mobile phone, and power bank will cost a few dollars (USD 2 to USD 4).
 Since locals run their tea houses with the small local hydropower running at a high cost, this money helps them pay for electricity.
 We recommend carrying extra batteries for the camera, a solar battery charger, or a power bank.
-Langtang Trek’s cost for NEaplese might not include these charges for electricity.
+Langtang Trek’s cost for Nepalese might not include these charges for electricity.

-Donations: As per your will, you can leave some donations during the visit to the Gompa/sambo.
+Donations: As per your will, you can leave some donations to the gompa or sambo during the visit.
 The amount directly goes to the maintenance of the premises.

 Souvenirs: Nepalese are known for their exceptional skills in handicrafts.
-You can find great woodwork, paintings, and kitting (bags, purses).
-You can also find some great dried fruits and wines as souvenirs to take back home.
+You can find incredible woodwork, paintings, and kitting (bags and purses).
+You can also find some tremendous dried fruits and wines as souvenirs to take back home.
 You must separate a few dollars for this.

 Tips: It’s a trend that trekkers leave some tips for porters and guides.
 Although the amount depends on your will, you can leave USD 20 to USD 30 per person.
 Also, you might leave some tips for the tea house staff.
 This is a big addition to your Langtang trek cost.